-At Sporcle we live and breathe trivia and much like you we have a full-time devotion and dedication to our craft.
-This is seen by the 15,000 plus players we entertain on a weekly basis and the 450 plus partnerships we have made with venues like yours.
-We provide communities fun through trivia while at the same time helping grow our partners revenue and business.
+At Sporcle, we live and breathe trivia and much like you we have a full-time devotion and dedication to our craft.
+This is seen by the 15,000-plus players we entertain on a weekly basis and the 450-plus partnerships we have made with venues like yours.
+We provide communities fun through trivia and other events while at the same time helping grow our partners revenue and business.

-We do this through the 400 plus trivia hosts we have by making them employees (not sub-contractors like most trivia companies) who we incentivize and offer long-term perks.
+We do this through the 400-plus events hosts we have by making them employees (not sub-contractors like most other trivia companies) who we incentivize and offer long-term perks.
 The more people our hosts get back to your venue on a weekly basis, the more money they can make, giving them a vested interest in seeing your bottom line grow.

 We do this because guess what – we also run and operate a bar – the Haymaker Public House in Ann Arbor, MI.
 Are we crazy?
 Probably, but you need a little bit of that in every business, especially in the one we both operate in.
 We’re passionate about what we do and we understand the challenges you face on a daily basis.
 We felt what better way to truly understand the needs of our partners than going through what they deal with each and every day.
 Staffing issues with the front of the house, back of the house, getting employees bought in, providing great service, dealing with slower nights, and numerous other challenges you deal with on a daily basis – we get it and live it.
 But this better equips us as a trivia company to help you navigate your way and turn some of those slower revenue nights into big wins for you and your business.

-What is the best night of the week to have a trivia show?
+What is the best night of the week to have a Sporcle event?

 While it obviously comes down to specific nights that you have open, the majority of our shows take place on a Tuesday, Wednesday, or Thursday night because it breaks up the work week for your players/customers.
 We have some great shows on Mondays, but typically they do take longer to build compared to those other nights in the middle of the week.
 This holds true for Sundays as well.
 We have some great Sunday shows too, but I will add that the revenue ceiling is a bit lower on a Sunday compared to Mon-Thurs shows.
 In general, most people would prefer to stay in on a Sunday night or a Monday because it is the end of a weekend/beginning of the work week.
 We have shows on Friday and Saturday nights as well, but not as many with these nights typically being already successful nights for most bars.